Amazon EC2 Container Service (ECS) – Container Management for the AWS Cloud

 Introducing Amazon Amazon EC2 Container Service

 In order to help you to realize these benefits, we are announcing a preview of our new container management service, EC2 Container Service (or ECS for short).
-This service will make it easy for you to run any number of Docker containers across a managed cluster of Amazon Elastic Compute Cloud (EC2) instances using powerful APIs and other tools.
+This service will make it easy for you to run any number of Docker containers across a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances using powerful APIs and other tools.
 You do not have to install cluster management software, purchase and maintain the cluster hardware, or match your hardware inventory to your software needs when you use ECS.
 You simply launch some instances in a cluster, define some tasks, and start them.
 ECS is built around a scalable, fault-tolerant, multi-tenant base that takes care of all of the details of cluster management on your behalf.

 By the way, don’t let the word “cluster” scare you off!
 A cluster is simply a pool of compute, storage, and networking resources that serves as a host for one or more containerized applications.
 In fact, your cluster can even consist of a single t2.micro instance.
 In general, a single mid-sized EC2 instance has sufficient resources to be used productively as a starter cluster.